UPennCBE544/2023.github.io/ProjectDescription.md

 cp dos.dos $SLURM_SUBMIT_DIR
 ```

-Plot DOS using the script I provide.
+Plot DOS using the script I provide for you.
 This can be found by running:

 ```
-cp /home/x-syj1022/scripts/plot.py ./
+cp /home/x-syj1022/scripts/dos_plot.py ./
 ```